A) Background and aim

-Historical Epidemiology has become an integral part of the research portfolio of the Anthropometrics and ScanLab Group.
+Since 2013, Historical Epidemiology has become an integral part of the research portfolio of the Anthropometrics and Historical Epidemiology Group.
 In this line of research, historical data is analysed with modern epidemiological methods and put in context to learn from the past for the present and future challenges.
 Here, we summarise our research activities on past pandemics in Switzerland.

-At the moment, we focus on the following research projects:
+At the moment, we work on the following funded projects:

-Together with Dr. Oliver Grübner we were granted a small Kick start money grant from the Digital Society Initiative at the University of Zurich (DSI, Challenge Area Health).
-In fall 2020, a first exemplary interactive online data visualisation of the Bern pilot data will be realised.
+In 2020, together with Dr. Oliver Grübner, we were granted a small Kick start money grant from the Digital Society Initiative at the University of Zurich (DSI, Challenge Area Health) to realise a first draft of an interactive online data visualisation of the Bern 1918/1919 data as a R Shiny application.

 Staub, Kaspar; Rühli, Frank; Floris, Joël (2020): The “Pandemic Gap” in Switzerland across the 20th century and the necessity of increased science communication of past pandemic experiences.
 Swiss Medical Weekly, 12.11.2020